 Each class will elect its own president, vice president, secretary/treasurer, and student council representative.
-Election of class officers is held the first day of school in the fall.
 Class meetings will be held as needed.

 C. FINANCES

 Each school-sponsored group needs funds to carry on its work and activities.
 Money-raising projects and dues charged to members are the two primary sources.
 All money-raising projects must have the approval of the administration.
 Any income raised must be turned in and receipted by the principal's secretary.
 Students involved in fund raising are responsible for all money due.